⏲️ 10 min 🗣️ Listen to the article

 Starting small & with the needs

 What are the conditions to make communities work from the early days of their birth and launch?
-Are there any cells or gems of a community before a host or community manager comes and gather the group so that they can learn, grow and become independent together?
-Then, who can be in touch with you to know that you instigate a new community?
+Are there any cells or gems of a community before a host or community manager comes and gathers the group to learn, grow, and become independent together?
+Then, who can be in touch with you to know that you are instigating a new community?

 “If you’re starting a new community, you need to invert this thought process.
 Spend the first two hours of your day reaching out to and engaging with prospective members of the community.
 Simply tell them you’re launching a community soon and are keen to learn from their expertise.
 Then squeeze in all the other activities around this” — Richard Millington